Delanie Walker: College career

 Walker first enrolled at Mt.
 San Antonio College.
 In 2003, he was ranked seventh on JCFootball.com's "Top 101 Players" list.
 Walker finished his junior college career with 86 receptions for 1,312 yards and 13 touchdowns before transferring to the University of Central Missouri.

 While at Central Missouri, Walker set or equaled several receiving records.
-In two seasons at Central Missouri, he recorded 113 receptions for 1,347 yards and 10 touchdowns to go along with 35 career kickoff returns for 965 yards and three touchdowns.
+In two seasons at Central Missouri, he recorded 113 receptions for 1,347 yards and 10 touchdowns to go along with 35 kickoff returns for 965 yards and three touchdowns.
 Walker's three kickoff returns for touchdowns are tied for the Central Missouri school record.
 He majored in video production, with a minor in criminal justice.
 On February 14, 2015, Walker was inducted into the Central Missouri Athletic Hall of Fame.